33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Build a free tool, calculator, or assessment that provides instant value while capturing leads.
 These generate links naturally and have insane engagement rates.

 Example: CoSchedule's Headline Analyzer has generated over 4M users and 100K+ backlinks since launch.
 It's a simple tool that scores your headline and suggests improvements.
 Takes 30 seconds to use, provides value immediately, and positions them as experts.
-Plus it collects emails.

 When to use: Best for SaaS, marketing agencies, financial services, or any industry where you can quantify something useful.
 Works when you have technical resources or budget for development.